Digital Media Studies Courses

 Students will move from a Digital Audio Workstation (DAW) into more career-oriented skills and experiences.
 Using DAW proficiencies achieved in earlier courses, students will explore available careers in audio technology and learn real- world studio operations.
 Students taking this course may be able to work in apprenticeships with approved partners, growing in understanding of audio operations and adding to skills already achieved.
 New skills include setting up analog and digital audio for live events, stage productions as well as competencies associated with and studio recording.
 Studies include acoustics, audio-board interfaces & operations, microphone placement, monitor-speaker function and placement, wired and wireless audio systems, cabling, trouble-shooting and problem solving.
 Expectations include career research, practical studio experience, mentoring Digital Audio I & II students, creating a portfolio of work, and live audio management of school or other productions.

-Students’ projects will build their resumes and prepare them for post-secondary studies and/or workforce placement
+Students’ projects will build their resumes and prepare them for post-secondary studies and/or workforce placement.

 JOURNALISM 1,2

-Course Length: 2 Semesters Grade Level: 9-12
+Course Length: 2 Semesters

 Credit per Semester: 1.0 (Humanities or Elective)